 How Long Does it Take?

 There are many variables that decide the length of treatment which can be as little as 1 day or as long as a year.
 The guidelines for bone integration is 3 months for the bottom teeth and 6 months for the top teeth.
-Bone density, blood supply, grinding, location, and bone grafting can all be factors in determining length of treatment.
-If you would like more information on your specific situation, fill out the form on this page and we will determine your length of treatment with a complementary exam.
+Bone density, blood supply, grinding, location, and bone grafting can all be factored in determining the length of treatment.
+If you would like more information on your specific situation, fill out the form on this page and we will determine your length of treatment with a complimentary exam.